 Why?
 I replied.

-You need to come get your chicken
+You need to come get your chicken, she replied again.

 What the heck is going on over there? came my hesitant reply.